 Hello, my name is Colin Zestcott.

 Thank you for visiting my website!
-The Social Cognition Lab is moving to the College of St. Scholastica in Duluth, MN beginning Fall 2019.
-I’m originally from Minneapolis, MN and received a B.A. in Psychology from Macalester College in 2012 and a Ph.D. in Social Psychology from the University of Arizona in 2017.
+I am an Assistant Professor of Psychology and principal investigator of the Social Cognition Lab at The College of St. Scholastica in Duluth, MN.
+I’m originally from Minneapolis, MN and received a B.A. in Psychology from Macalester College and a Ph.D. in Social Psychology from the University of Arizona.
 My research broadly examines the role of implicit and explicit processes in how people understand the self and others.

 I. Bias against tattooed individuals.
 While the contemporary study of implicit attitudes toward stigmatized individuals primarily focuses on predetermined attributes like gender and race, our lab is interested in implicit bias toward individuals who possess more controllable and volitional stigmatizing signs, like tattoos.
 Presently, society may not view tattoos as particularly deviant due to the growing popularity of this form of body art.
 However, at the implicit level, if perceivers process a tattoo as a disfigurement, or if it automatically activates negative cultural stereotypes about traditionally stigmatized groups like criminals or gang members, the presence of a tattoo might engender prejudice and discrimination toward the person who displays it (Zestcott, Bean, & Stone, 2017; Zestcott, Tompkins, Kozak Williams, Livesay, & Chan, 2018).
-Our current work on perceptions of tattooed individuals assesses implicit attitudes toward tattooed women and the potential consequences for individuals who display a tattoo in healthcare and workplace settings.
+In addition, our research examines how tattooed individuals may face health disparities in the health care domain (Zestcott & Stone, 2019).

 II.
-Implicit bias in healthcare.
+Implicit bias in health care.
 Another line of work in the Social Cognition Lab investigates how automatic or unconscious attitudes manifest in healthcare.
 In a recent chapter, we review the literature examining how a patient’s implicit associations toward health related attitude objects contribute to their own personal health outcomes (Zestcott & Stone, in press).
-However, prejudices and stereotypes held by healthcare providers may also steer patients down an avenue that leads to negative health outcomes.
-In a recent review paper (Zestcott, Blair, & Stone, 2016), we evaluate how implicit bias held by healthcare providers contributes to health disparities faced by patients with stigmatized group identities.
+However, prejudices and stereotypes held by health care providers may also steer patients down an avenue that leads to negative health outcomes.
+In a recent review paper (Zestcott, Blair, & Stone, 2016), we evaluate how implicit bias held by health care providers contributes to health disparities faced by patients with stigmatized group identities.
 Our review suggests that implicit bias undergirds health disparities via two paths: (1) by affecting provider’s judgments and medical decisions, and (2) by influencing patient’s perceptions, judgments, and trust with their provider, which in turn, may negatively impact patient’s engagement and adherence to treatment.
-Our current work continues to document the presence of negative implicit attitudes toward stigmatized patient groups and outlines strategies to decrease implicit bias among healthcare providers.
+Recent work in the lab documents health care providers’ implicit biases toward American Indians (Zestcott, Spece, McDermott, & Stone, in press) and cervical cancer (Liang, Wolsiefer, Zestcott, Chase, & Stone, 2019).

 Zestcott, C. A., & Stone, J. (in press).
 The role of persuasion in health-related attitude and behavior change.
 In K. Sweeny & M. L. Robbins (Eds.)
 The Wiley encyclopedia of health psychology (Vol. II): The social bases of health behavior.